-Berkeley Symphony is unique among Bay Area and American orchestras for its commitment to innovation, community, and excellence.
-Founded in 1971 in the intellectual and artistic nexus of Berkeley, California, the Orchestra is committed to premiering and commissioning new music and champions female composers, sustained by the supportive musical environment of Berkeley, the East Bay, and the San Francisco Bay Area.
-From the outset, the people behind Berkeley Symphony’s culture and programming were attuned to the culturally diverse people and the heady creative climate of their home city.
+Berkeley Symphony is unique among Bay Area and American orchestras for its commitment to innovation and community engagement.
+Founded in 1971 in the intellectual and artistic nexus of Berkeley, California, the Symphony is committed to performing and commissioning new music with special emphasis on the work of women and ethnically diverse composers.
+As an organization Berkeley Symphony is attuned to the culturally diverse people and the vibrant creative climate of its home city.

 Thomas Rarick, a protégé of the great English conductor Sir Adrian Boult, founded the orchestra in 1971 as the Berkeley Promenade Orchestra.
 Reflecting the spirit of the times, musicians performed in street dress and at unusual locations such as the University Art Museum.
 When Kent Nagano became the music director of the orchestra in 1978, he charted a new course by offering innovative programming that included rarely performed 20th-century works and numerous premieres.
 The renamed Berkeley Symphony Orchestra gained an international reputation for its adventurous programming, becoming known for premiering the music of international composers and showcasing young local talents.